Help & Support

 Install Docker first, then continue to the 5-step installation below.

-Ubuntu / Debian / Raspberry Pi OS / Linux Mint:
+Ubuntu / Debian / Linux Mint:

 curl -fsSL https://get.docker.com | sh